joestringer/bsc/charter.md

    #. such other matters related to the technical role of the BSC as may be
    communicated to the BSC by the Governing Board

 #.
-The voting members of the BSC consist of:
+The voting members of the BSC consist of [9] individuals with demonstrated

-   #.
-Two Linux Kernel representatives from the group of eBPF Linux kernel
-   maintainers (as specified in the Linux eBPF maintainer file).
-The Linux Kernel representatives must not be employed by the same Company or by Related Companies.

-   #.
-Up to two representatives from other open source eBPF runtime
-   implementations.
-Each “eBPF Runtime Representative” will represent a different eBPF runtime chosen by the BSC, and must be an active contributor to that eBPF runtime.

-   #.
-Up to three Technical Project representatives.
-Each Technical Project
-   Representative candidate must be an active contributor to a different Technical Project chosen by the BSC.

-   #.
-Up to two eBPF Landscape Project representatives.
-Each eBPF Landscape
-   Project Representative candidate must be an active contributor to a different eBPF Landscape Project chosen by the BSC.
+   commitment to and expertise in various aspects of eBPF technology and its ecosystem.

    There can be at most two representatives on the BSC employed by the same company or by Related Companies.
 While normally members will serve two-year terms, the BSC will set initial term length so as to stagger elections.
-   Representatives from each project (Linux kernel, other runtimes, etc.) are nominated by the applicable oversight body, such as the set of maintainers or similar. of the project.
 All elected  representatives are subject to ratification by the BSC which is responsible for ensuring the affiliation limitations above across the set of all representatives.

 #.
 One representative of any Member may observe meetings of the BSC.
 Any
 committers from a Technical Project may observe meetings of the BSC.
 The BSC